-- Table A7 details the cash flow of the municipality and is one of the plays a pivotal role in measuring the funding of the budget. - 2016/17 audited outcome saw the municipality's collection rate at its highest with a collection of R206 million comparing this figure to the budgeted figure the actual outcome is more than double. - 2017/2018 adjustment cash flow estimated that the municipality will have an R18 million overdraft the main cause of this is the withdrawal of grant allocations by National Treasury. - Looking at current actual collection as at the 30th April 2018 about R88 million has been collected with an average of R8.7 million monthly collection, the full year projection is estimated at R104million this takes up our end of the balance to -R51 million'. - The current collection rate stands at 45% this current financial year has had the most improved collection where August, September and October recorded the highest figures in collection of R15 million, R9million and R11million respectively, with the introduction of
+- Table A7 details the cash flow of the municipality and is one of the plays a pivotal role in measuring the funding of the budget. - 2016/17 audited outcome saw the municipality's collection rate at its highest with a collection of R206 million comparing this figure to the budgeted figure the actual outcome is more than double. - 2017/2018 adjustment cash flow estimated that the municipality will have an R18 million overdraft the main cause of this is the withdrawal of grant allocations by National Treasury.
+The current collection rate stands at 45% this current financial year has had the most improved collection where August, September and October recorded the highest figures in collection of R15 million, R9million and R11million respectively, with the introduction of 2 debt collectors in February current trend is expected to continue and exceed the budgeted expectations.